The Russell Basin has a population of approximately 1,700 people, largely in Babinda and Miriwinni.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, riparian extent (both to be updated for 2017-18), invasive weeds (to be updated for 2019-20), habitat modification (impoundment length (to be updated for 2018-19) and fish barrier indicators (in development)).
-The flow indicator for the Russell basin (reported annually) was introduced in 2016-17.
+The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (date of update to be determined), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (updated for 2019-20).

-The invasive weeds indicator scored 52 (‘moderate’) in the Russell basin and represents some impacts of aquatic weeds within the Russell freshwater system including hymenachne (Hymenachne amplexicaulis), salvinia (Salvinia molesta), and pond apple (Annona glabra).
+The invasive weeds indicator scored 41 (‘moderate’) and represents some impacts of aquatic weeds within the Russell freshwater system including hymenachne (Hymenachne amplexicaulis), salvinia (Salvinia molesta), and pond apple (Annona glabra).

-The Russell basin was graded as ‘very good’ for flows during 2016-17.
-Flows in the Russell basin were similar to predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Russell Basin grade for flows remained ‘very good’.
+Flows in the Russell Basin retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.